Important Updates

 Insulin therapy is customized for each child based on a number of factors that affect how insulin works and how long it lasts.
 Your doctor will evaluate how your child’s body responds to exercise, stress, the foods they eat and more before determining the right type of insulin, as well as how much and how often to give it.

-“As a child grows older and their body changes, their insulin therapy changes as well,” says Andrew Muir, MD, Medical Director, Endocrinology and Diabetes at Children’s Physician Group.
+“As a child grows older and their body changes, their insulin therapy changes as well,” says Daniel Hsia, MD, a pediatric endocrinologist and diabetes specialist at Children’s.

 Common types of insulin